peteroupc/MailLib/docs/PeterO.Text.ICharacterDecoder.md

 <b>Returns:</b>

-The Unicode character decoded, from U + 0000 to U + 10FFFF.
+The Unicode code point decoded, from 0-0xd7ff or from 0xe000 to 0x10ffff.
 Returns -1 if the end of the source is reached or -2 if a decoder error occurs.